Gods and Goddesses

 Glaucus represented:

-While not as widely worshipped as major sea gods like Poseidon, Glaucus had cult followings in coastal areas, particularly among fishermen who saw him as a benevolent protector.
+While not as widely worshiped as major sea gods like Poseidon, Glaucus had cult followings in coastal areas, particularly among fishermen who saw him as a benevolent protector.
 His image often appeared on ancient coins from maritime cities.

 Glaucus's story serves as a reminder of the sea's dual nature - both life-giving and dangerous, capable of profound transformation.
 His myth continues to inspire artists and writers to this day, symbolizing humanity's eternal fascination with the mysteries of the deep.